Why It Works

 - Cooking all ingredients—potatoes, pork shoulder, and vegetables—separately ensures that each component of the hash is perfectly cooked.

 - Leftover roast pork shoulder can be easily repurposed and used in simple recipes like this one, avoiding the onset of leftovers palate fatigue.

-Now that we are a few months into the COVID-19 pandemic, it seems like for most people the initial flurry of home-cooking activity has subsided.
-But we still have to cook and eat, every day.
-One way to relieve some of the pressure of cooking so many meals at home is to embrace "batch" cooking, making things like big roasts, such as this slow-cooked pork shoulder, and then getting creative with the leftovers.
+When cooking fatigue sets in, one way to relieve some of the pressure of cooking so many meals at home is to embrace "batch" cooking, making things like big roasts, such as this slow-cooked pork shoulder, and then getting creative with the leftovers.
 Take this crispy pork hash as an example, which uses meat leftover from that roasted pork shoulder to produce a hearty crowd-pleaser that can be served any time of day, whether for a weekend breakfast or weeknight dinner.

 Like cooking a pot of beans, a slow-roasted pork shoulder is a hands-off project that rewards you with a big flavor payoff.
 You can simply tear into the roast and pair it with a simple sauce like chimichurri or give it a full-feast treatment like this Thai-inspired roast pork spread.
 But you can also turn leftovers into easy offshoot recipes, similar to the way that a big batch of cooked white beans can be used in anything from a mapo-style stew to a tuna and white bean salad and a creamy white bean dip.